 Medicare Supplement Plan G is one of 10 Medigap options available in most states.
 Medigap can be used to supplement your original Medicare benefits.
 It helps pay for some of the healthcare costs not covered by original Medicare.

 Unlike original Medicare, which is government sponsored, Medigap supplement plans are purchased through private insurance providers.
-To qualify for Medigap Plan G (or any Medigap plan), you must have original Medicare.
-Original Medicare is made up of parts A (hospital insurance) and B (medical insurance).
+To qualify for Medigap Plan G (or any Medigap plan), you must have original Medicare (parts A and B).

-When you receive medical treatment, original Medicare will first pay a share of the costs, known as the Medicare-approved amount.
-If you have purchased Medicare Supplement Plan G, you can then use it to cover some of the costs that original Medicare doesn’t pay for or fees that come with original Medicare coverage.
+When you receive medical treatment, Medicare will first pay a share of the costs, known as the Medicare-approved amount.
+If you have purchased Medicare Supplement Plan G, you can use it to cover some of the costs that original Medicare doesn’t pay for or fees that come with original Medicare coverage.

 Coverage with Medicare Supplement Plan G includes: